 Despite the potential decline of court reporters on the federal or state level, reporters will be in increasing demand outside of legal proceedings.
 All new television programming will continue to need closed captioning.
 In fact, federal regulations have recently expanded captioning requirements and set quality and accuracy standards for both live and prerecorded programs.
 Because of this, networks will likely increase their hiring of broadcast captioners to comply with the demand and federal regulations.

 In addition, the growth of the elderly population will increase demand for court reporters who are “communication access real-time translation” (CART) providers or who can accompany them to doctor’s appointments, town hall meetings, and religious services.
 It is also thought that movie theaters and sports stadiums will provide closed captioning for deaf or hard-of-hearing customers, which will require hiring reporters.

 Even with the increased use of digital recorders, electronic reporters will still be needed to monitor the courtroom equipment and to transcribe, verify, and supervise the production of transcripts after proceedings have been recorded.
 Therefore, this is not a career path that will end any time soon.

 How Do I Become a Court Reporter?

 Court reporters can be formally trained through an accredited court reporting program.
 The National Court Reporter’s Association (NCRA) has accredited a number of programs for court reporters through a variety of court reporting schools, including community colleges, four-year colleges and universities, proprietary schools, and distance learning programs.
-While Fremont College does not currently offer a Court Reporting program we do offer an ABA-approved paralegal program that you may also want to consider.
-If you are interested in a career as a paralegal or legal assistant use the contact form on this page to get in touch with Fremont College.
+While Fremont University does not currently offer a Court Reporting program we do offer an ABA-approved paralegal program that you may also want to consider.
+If you are interested in a career as a paralegal or legal assistant use the contact form on this page to get in touch with Fremont University.
 One of our friendly representatives can help you plan your career path.